-Fiscal Years (\$ in thousands) 2016 2015 2014 Vacation ownership notes receivable collections - non-securitized \$ 73,565 \$ 88,919 \$ 103,074 Vacation ownership notes receivable collections - securitized 180,057 181,251 184,166 Vacation ownership notes receivable originations (356,859) (311,195) (267,917) Vacation ownership notes receivable collections (less than) in excess of originations. \$ (103,237) \$ (41,025) \$ 19,323
+Fiscal Years (\$ in thousands) 2016 2015 2014 Vacation ownership notes receivable collections - non-securitized \$ 73,565 \$ 88,919 \$ 103,074 Vacation ownership notes receivable collections - securitized 180,057 181,251 184,166 Vacation ownership notes receivable originations (356,859) (311,195) (267,917) Vacation ownership notes receivable collections (less than) in excess of originations \$ (103,237) \$ (41,025) \$ 19,323

 Vacation ownership notes receivable collections include principal from non-securitized and securitized vacation ownership notes receivable.
 Vacation ownership notes receivable collections have continued to decline over the three years due to the reduction in the portfolio of outstanding vacation ownership notes receivable, partially offset by an increase in the vacation ownership product sales volumes.
-Vacation ownership notes receivable originations in 2016 increased due to an increase in financing propensity to 60.1 percent compared to 49.9 percent for 2015, due to the continued success of the new financing incentive programs that we began offering in our North America segment in the first half of 2015.
-Given the success of these incentives to date, we expect financing propensity levels in 2017 to continue at similar levels to 2016 as we continue to offer the financing incentive programs.
+Vacation ownership notes receivable originations in 2016 increased due to an increase in financing propensity to 60.1 percent compared to 49.9 percent for 2015, due to the continued success of the new financing propensity levels in 2017 to continue at similar levels to 2016 as we continue to offer the financing incentive programs.
 Vacation ownership notes receivable originations increased in 2015 compared to 2014 due to a slight increase in financing propensity to 49.9 percent in 2015 from 43.6 percent in 2014.